StewartLynch/CreaTECHSolutions/src/contents/home/index.md

 ---
 title: "Home"
-description: "Welcome to the CreaTECH Solutions."
+description: "Welcome to the CreaTECH home page."
-template: "index"
 ---

 # Welcome to CreaTECH Solutions